open-sauced/maintainer-intro-course/README.md

 To start the course, navigate to the [`intro` file](/intro.md) in the repository or visit the [Becoming a Maintainer Course with OpenSauced website](https://maintainer.opensauced.pizza/) and start reading!
 Each chapter builds on the previous one, so we recommend reading them in order.

-As you work through the course, we encourage you to experiment with the tools and concepts covered in each chapter.
-The best way to learn is by doing, so try contributing to an open source project or building your project from scratch!
+As you work through the course, we encourage you to experiment with the tools and concepts covered in the chapters.

 ## Building Your Open Source Resume